openpracticelibrary/openpracticelibrary/content/practice/lean-ux-workshop.md

 ---
 ## What is it?

-In a Lean UX workshop, participants practice interviewing and learning about a user.
+In a Lean UX Workshop, participants practice interviewing and learning about a user.
 Then, they prototype and refine a product that solves a real problem faced by that person.

 ## Why use it?